polodev/datawookie/content/blog/2018-08-01-building-a-talk.md

 You can go deep on a single well defined topic.
 The scope needs to be narrow and you will need to leave things out to maintain focus.

 You can go wide (but shallow) across a range of (preferably related) topics.
 You need to show how the topics are related (because the audience will be trying to figure this out!) and you still need to limit yourself on the number of topics.
 Three or five topics work well.

+## Speakers to Watch for Inspiration

+- Bryan Stevenson